ENCCS/intermediate-mpi/content/derived-datatypes.rst

      The number of bytes occupied by the entries in the datatype.

-.. typealong:: Extents and sizes
+.. challenge:: Extents and sizes

    We will now play around a bit with the compiler and MPI to gain further understanding of padding, alignment, extents, and sizes.